samwhelp/brgvos-void/accent-user-theme@brgvos/README.md

 The open-source software included in **BRGV-OS** is distributed in the hope that it will be useful, but **WITHOUT ANY WARRANTY**.

 The work is in progress..

-## To do ...

-Is necessary to modify `Accent Icons` to work with 8 icons themes for Light scheme and 8 icons themes for Dark scheme.